NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

     this.isLoggingIn = !this.isLoggingIn;
   }
 }
 ```

 <div class="exercise-end"></div>

+> **TIP**: With Angular 2 components you have the ability to specify templates and CSS styling in two places—directly within the component, or in external files.
+For simple components feel free to choose either approach based on your personal preference, but once your templates/styles get to ~10 lines of code, consider using external files exclusively, as mixing non-trivial XML, CSS, and JavaScript code makes your component code less readable.

 With this setup you now have a `User` class that you can share across pages in your app and even across applications.
 But a model object that’s four simple lines of code isn’t all that exciting.
 Where this approach really pays off is when you’re able to share your business logic, and the code that hits your backend systems.
 In Angular 2 those classes are known as services.
 Let’s look at them next.